MELICA-AU/historical-trends/README.md

-# Field data from ground truthing BDGs in Aarhus
+# Historical Analysis of public, private and combined (BDG, SR, and KOB) shelters in Aarhus
-*pick type of repository (TOOL, ETL, ANALYSIS, ADMIN)*
+*ANALYSIS*

 MELICA investigates the empirical basis of Cold-War preparedness in Aarhus by (1) reconstructing the everyday experience of individuals living in Cold-War Aarhus through spatial analysis of shelter locations and text analysis of written sources to assess whether the evidence points towards a militarization of everyday life or ‘normalization’ of war, (2) identifying gaps between how Cold-War civil defense was conceptualized at the national level and delivered at the local level in Aarhus, and (3) evaluating civil defense effectiveness by simulating a shelter drill, identifying weak points and stakeholders in civil defense planning.